muke1908/chat-e2ee/README.md

 ## Features

-1. The end users **don't identify** themselves .
+1. No login/signp - the end users **don't identify** themselves .
-2. Data is **not** stored on any remote server, encrypted data is just relayed to other users, the data can't be decrypted by any 3rd user.
+2. Data is **not** stored on any remote server, encrypted data is just relayed to other users, the data can't be decrypted by any man in the middle.
 3. Secure image sharing.
 [Read more](https://github.com/muke1908/chat-e2ee/wiki/Idea:-Secure-image-sharing)
    **IMPORTANT:** The image sharing feature is imcomplete!!
 Images are stored to [imagebb](https://mukesh-biswas.imgbb.com/) server.
 (27/08/2020)
-4. **No history** i.e. once chat is closed the data is not recoverable.
+4. **No history** i.e. once chat is closed the data is not recoverable, however encrypted data can be found on memory trace.
+[Read More](https://github.com/muke1908/chat-e2ee/wiki/How-and-when-your-data-can-be-compromised%3F)
-5. **Zero** information sharing -- no login/signup.

 ---